 ISSUE: The city's infrastructure must adequately serve the needs of the changing population.
 Improvements to the service systems must meet the State of Montana and Federal standards and must be provided in a cost effective and affordable manner.

 Water System

-GOAL: Complete water line replacement projects.
+GOAL: Continue water line replacement projects and replacing aging water mains.
 Policy: Insure the City of Shelby water supply remains safe and of sufficient volume to serve the City and it's anticipated growth.

 Sewer System